jjak0b/ansible_farm/docs/examples/example_01/index.md

 Note: The `vm.metadata.callbacks.sources` entries are associated respectively to the `vm.metadata.sources` items.
 The `fetch_and_unarchive.yaml` is an utility callback to preprocess ( download, and unarchive if required ) the relative resource on install time.

-### Define the playbook: Deploy the VM into hypervisor
+### Define a playbook: Deploy the VM into hypervisor

 Let's define an ansible playbook which will deploy a VM on the hypervisor host.

 ```
+# Deploy only VM
 ---

 - name: Deploy a single VM on hypervisor